-2.3 Regulatory Review Process
+2.4 Regulatory Review Process

-The Renewal Corporation will implement the Sediment Deposit Remediation Plan upon FERC approval, including any changes required in the FERC License Surrender Order.
+The Renewal Corporation will implement the Sediment Deposit Remediation Plan as approved by the Commission in the License Surrender Order.
+The Renewal Corporation will obtain and report to the Commission any approvals required by other agencies.

-2.4 Reporting
+3.0 Reporting

-The Renewal Corporation will prepare and submit an Annual Report by February 15th of each year which will include information pertaining to implementation of the Sediment Deposit Remediation Plan.
+By April 15 of each year, the Renewal Corporation will prepare and submit to the Commission an Annual Report which will include information pertaining to implementation of the Sediment Deposit Remediation Plan.